giuliocorradini/cmake-nRF5x/README.md

 startup file (.S) will take care of setting up default heap boundaries for the specified target.

+### `NRF5_NRFUTIL` (nrfutil executable path)

+Suggests CMake where nrfutil is located.
+This path points to the executable file.
+Adafruit-nrfutil is not supported because its syntax differs from Nordic's nrfutil.
+You can download an exec version from the official Github repo.

 ### `NRF_JLINK_SN` (SEGGER J-Link serial number, optional)

 Tells `nrfjprog` utility which SEGGER J-Link debugger to use based on its serial